BMB-STAT/BMB-STAT2/chapter1.md

 skills: 1
 ```

-Boxplots are way to summarise data graphically.
+Boxplots are a way to summarise data graphically.
 These provide less information than histograms, but can make it easier to compare data.

 `@instructions`
 Use the `boxplot()` function to plot the `weight` column from `mice`.